 Whether under subsection(b)(1)(A) or subsection (b)(1)(B), it would be abundantly clear to a district judge that Congress intended that the federal courts review Mr. White's federal claim on its merits.
-The district court need only apply the statute passed by Congress rather than, as the Sixth Circuit's decision below had to consider, whether federal habeas relief is available to Mr. White under the Court's Procedural Default Doctrine.
+The district court need only apply the statute passed by Congress rather than, as the Sixth Circuit's decision below had to consider, and as the district court has now been tasked to further consider, whether federal habeas relief is available to Mr. White under the Court's Procedural Default Doctrine.